astriaai/astria-docs/docs/features/faceid.md

 ## API

+FaceID is an adapter loaded on top of a base model.
+As such the inference needs to take place on a model from the gallery.

 :::warning
 If you are receiving `422` error `model_type=faceid is not supported.
 Use a checkpoint instead` - Change the request URL to https://api.astria.ai/tunes/690204/prompts with `690204` as a hard-coded tune_id of Realistic Vision v5.1 from the gallery.
 See explanation above.
 :::

 </div>